Kindergarten is a big change young children face. Learn how to prepare your child for kindergarten to help them adjust to a new school.

 You might have to adjust bedtime and wake up time depending on when you plan to leave the house.
 Wake your child at least an hour or an hour and a half before you leave.
-This should give her enough time to wake up and squeeze in some play or downtime before leaving for school.
+This should give him enough time to wake up and squeeze in some play or downtime before leaving for school.

 7. Practice putting on their own clothes

 Still helping your kiddo pull his legs through his pants?
 Help him become more self-sufficient.
 Kindergarteners are more independent than preschoolers and can learn how to put most of their own clothing on.

 Show him where the tag is on each pair of pants or shorts and explain that that goes in the back.
 Show him how to pull his shirt down over his head, and how to slip his arms through sweaters and jackets.
 Have your child practice snapping buttons and pulling up zippers.